 While it is important to make sure that your fish gets enough light, you should also make sure they don’t get too much!

 For instance, you should never place a goldfish tank in direct sunlight.
 The heat from the sun will cause the water to heat up and the strong light will encourage the growth of algae.

 Also, just like too little light could confuse your goldfish into thinking it’s always night time, too much light will make your goldfish think it’s always day.
 This will throw off your fish’s sleeping, eating and behavior just as badly.

 Do I need an aquarium light for my goldfish tank?

 If your tank is in a poorly lit area – or if you want to grow live plants, such as hornwort – then it would be a good idea to include a light in your aquarium.
-Click here to browse aquarium lights on Amazon.
-Some, like this one, adjust to fit a variety of tanks.

 Remember to switch off your aquarium light at night, as this will replicate natural day/night cycles.
 Like humans, goldfish prefer to sleep in the dark.